ProfLander/goldenorb/README.md

 - ADS zoom is not correctly overridden until the second map load.

 **Plan Document**
-See [goldenorb.org](goldenorb.org) for planned features and overall progress.
+See [goldenorb.org](goldenorb.org) for overall progress and planned features.